 But he didn’t.

 Howard Hughes loved movies and airplanes.
-And he’d multiply, and use, his enormous wealth to make remarkable contributions in both fields, revolutionizing the film industry with such pioneering films as the gangster classic Scarface (1932), and setting multiple airspeed records in aircraft designed by Hughes himself.
-In fact, Hughes was the last private individual to set airspeed records, records that have since only been broken by military aircraft.
+He’d use and multiply his enormous wealth to make remarkable contributions in both fields, revolutionizing the film industry with such pioneering films as the gangster classic Scarface (1932), and setting multiple airspeed records in aircraft designed by Hughes himself.
+Indeed, Hughes was the last private individual to set airspeed records, records that have since only been broken by military aircraft.

 Howard Hughes was a man with interests who got things done.
-So it’s no wonder that he was attracted to Katharine Hepburn, with her similar go-getter personality.
+It’s no wonder that he was attracted to Katharine Hepburn, who shared a similar go-getter personality.

 But at first, Kate wanted nothing to do with the playboy millionaire who, it seemed, went after every beautiful actress in Hollywood.

-When Hughes made a surprise landing at the beach location of Kate’s film Sylvia Scarlett (1935)—ostensibly to say hello to his good friend Cary Grant, Kate was not impressed [aff. link]:
+When Hughes made a surprise landing at the beach filming location of Kate’s 1935 film, Sylvia Scarlett—ostensibly to say hello to his good friend Cary Grant, Kate was not impressed [aff. link]:

 “One day an airplane circled overhead and circled and then landed on a dime in the field next to us—too close…I was somewhat taken aback because I had heard it rumored that Hughes would like to meet me.
 And apparently this was how he’d figured it out.
 I gave Cary a black look and we all had lunch.
 I never looked at Howard.
 What a nerve!”